 There are also a number of contributing factors that play a role in the genetics, diet and activity level of children including sex, socio-economic status and race.
 Studies have shown mixed results on whether boys or girls as a group tend to be more obese.
 Nevertheless, there are clear distinctions among views and actions regarding diet and exercise.
 22, 23 Girls tend to place a greater value on nutrition as a way to influence their health whereas boys eat more fast foods.
 Girls also show fewer tendencies to exercise than boys, reporting fewer role models, greater barriers and fewer perceived benefit.
 22, 24

-Are Poor Kids Fatter? – Childhood Obesity and Poverty
+Are Poor Kids Fatter? – The Childhood Obesity Epidemic and Poverty

 Childhood Obesity by Race

 Research has additionally demonstrated that race is a significant risk factor for childhood obesity.
 This is presumably in part because of its strong association with socio-economic status.
 Blacks and Hispanics both have a higher risk associated with childhood obesity than whites.
 29 This even begins prior to birth with a higher incidence of maternal depression among these minority groups.
 Following birth, children of minorities are more likely to experience rapid weight gain, receive solid foods prior to four months of age, and display higher rates of maternal restrictive feeding habits.
 28 Although the reason is not clear as to why the early introduction of food may promote obesity, a study of 847 infants found that weaning prior to four months had a significantly higher risk of developing obesity by the age of three years.
 30